Preparation Before all Tattoo Procedures & After Care:

 *Electrolysis should not be done for a four weeks prior and after.

 *Do not cover freshly done eyebrows with any makeup (risk of infection).
 Wait at least 2 weeks

 *SPF can be use four weeks after ( it might cause color change)

 *Do not wear waterproof eyebrow makeup on the day of the procedure.

 Additional Pre Care for EYELINER

-*Do not wear contact lens during the procedure or for week after.
+*Do not wear contact lenses during the procedure or for a week after.